josmar-crwdstffng/angular/aio/content/guide/lifecycle-hooks.md

 Put cleanup logic in `ngOnDestroy()`, the logic that must run before Angular destroys the directive.

-This is the place to free resources that won't be garbage-collected automatically.
+This is the place to free resources that will not be garbage-collected automatically.
 You risk memory leaks if you neglect to do so.

 *   Unsubscribe from Observables and DOM events